 - Make sure you send the final version.
 Translation is charged per word, so changing the scope will affect the price.
 Making small changes once the translation work has started is costly and time-consuming.

-- If you need translation of web pages, contact the language coordinator for help exporting the text from Episerver to a format suited for translation.
+- If you need translation of web pages, contact the language coordinator for advice on how to prepare the text for translation.

 - Check that all text is editable - if the document includes e.g. a chart created from a linked Excel file and the file contains translatable text, send the Excel file as well.